Angela-Silveira/School_District_Analysis/README.md

 ## Results
 For the Challenge, Thomas High School's 9th grade reading and math scores were removed from the dataset.
 The DataFrames in the attached files include formated values that are easier to read (1 or 2 decimal places), In this case, some of the comparisons would not be visible in the formatted version so the original (longer-decimal) calculations are included below to illustrate the differences between the two analyses.
 **Through the following comparison, the first image will demonstrate the original results with all schools, all grades scores.**
-*The second image reflects the impacted results once those 9th grade scores were removed for Thomas High School.*
+*The second image reflects the impacted results once those 9th grade scores were removed for Thomas High School and is tinted green.*

 1. On a district level, the average math score decreased by 0.1 in the modified analysis while the average reading score remained the same.
 The percentage of passing scores for math, reading, and overall passing each decreased by one percentage.